 Southern Baptist Seminary Confronts History Of Slaveholding And 'Deep Racism'

-The Southern Baptist Convention, the largest Protestant denomination in the United States, came into being in 1845 as the church of southern slaveholders.
+The Southern Baptist Convention, the largest Protestant denomination in the United States, came into being in 1845 as the church of Southern slaveholders.

 Now, 173 years later, Southern Baptist leaders are not just acknowledging their dark history; they are documenting it, as if by telling the story in wrenching detail, they may finally be freed of its taint.

-The Southern Baptist Theological Seminary, the denomination's flagship institution, this week released a 71-page report on the role racism and support for slavery played in its origin and growth.
+The Southern Baptist Theological Seminary, the denomination's flagship institution, this week released a 71-page report on the role that racism and support for slavery played in its origin and growth.

-"The founding fathers of this school—all four of them—were deeply involved in slavery and deeply complicit in the defense of slavery," writes SBTS president R. Albert Mohler, Jr., in a letter accompanying the report.
+"The founding fathers of this school — all four of them — were deeply involved in slavery and deeply complicit in the defense of slavery," writes school President R. Albert Mohler Jr., in a letter accompanying the report.
 "Many of their successors on this faculty, throughout the period of Reconstruction and well into the 20th century, advocated the inferiority of African-Americans and openly embraced the ideology of the Lost Cause of southern slavery."

-Mohler, who has led the seminary since 1993, commissioned the history report, which was compiled by a committee of six current and former seminary faculty members, and he promised from the outset it would be released to the public without editing.
+Mohler, who has led the seminary since 1993, commissioned the history report, which was compiled by a committee of six current and former seminary faculty members, and he promised from the outset that it would be released to the public without editing.

 "We have been guilty of a sinful absence of historical curiosity," Mohler, 59, wrote in the introductory letter.
 "We knew, and we could not fail to know, that slavery and deep racism were in the story.
 We comforted ourselves that we could know this, but since these events were so far behind us, we could move on without awkward and embarrassing investigations and conversations."

 That story is now told, in a way only Southern Baptists themselves could tell it.
 The report draws heavily on seminary archives, including correspondence among the four founders.
-Between them, they held more than 50 enslaved persons.
+Among them, they held more than 50 enslaved persons.

-The report acknowledges that the only reason a separate southern Baptist denomination was formed was because northern Baptists refused to appoint slaveholders as missionaries.
+The report acknowledges that the only reason a separate Southern Baptist denomination was formed was because northern Baptists refused to appoint slaveholders as missionaries.

+"The seminary's early faculty and trustees defended the righteousness of slaveholding," the report says, "and opposed efforts to limit the institution."

 During the postwar Reconstruction period, the seminary leaders opposed political representation for African-Americans and explicitly advocated white supremacy.
 For much of the 20th century, seminary leaders defended racial segregation and refused to admit black students.
-Seminary classrooms were integrated only in 1951.
+Seminary classrooms were not integrated until 1951.

 "It's a very difficult story," Mohler told NPR.
 "But it needed to be told.
 It needed to be documented, and it needed to be done now."

-The Southern Baptist Convention formally apologized to African-Americans in 1995 for the denomination's pro-slavery past, and in 2017 the Convention adopted a resolution condemning white supremacy.
+The Southern Baptist Convention formally apologized to African-Americans in 1995 for the denomination's pro-slavery past, and in 2017, the convention adopted a resolution condemning white supremacy.
 The seminary's report nevertheless breaks new ground.
-The "history" section of the current SBTS website does not disclose that its founders were slaveowners and ardent defenders of the institution of slavery.
+The "history" section of the current SBTS website does not disclose that its founders were slave owners and ardent defenders of the institution of slavery.

 "One of the first things that will happen is that our institutional history will be revised," Mohler said.